USA Customs Clearance Logo White

 Do I Need a Steel Import License?

-A steel import license must be issued by the SIMA office for all steel product imports entered into the U.S. Importers, or their customs brokers, can apply for the import license online through the SIMA Licensing System.
+An import license must be issued by the Steel Import Monitoring and Analysis (SIMA) office for all steel product imports that enter the United States.
+Importers, or their customs brokers, can apply for the import license online through the SIMA Licensing System.

 This system allows importers to register, apply and receive their licenses quickly using one online platform.
 Users may view, archive, or edit any licenses they’ve received.
 They may also duplicate licenses as a template for future use.